YaraLuginbuehl/LISA_Data_Reduction/README.md

 ### Functions.py
-All the functions are defined in the seperate python file functions.py and imported into the main from there.
+All the functions are defined in the seperate python file Functions.py and imported into the main and calibration file from there.
 They consist of:
 1. lin_func
 2. gaussian
 3. multiple_file_import